Trade Policy and Structural Change: Introduction

 Can tariffs effectively mitigate the decline of manufacturing in a country undergoing structural change?
-In addition to their conventional role in trade protection, how do tariffs interact with key drivers of structural change such as sectoral complementarity (\citealp{NgaiPissarides2007}) and nonhomothetic preferences (\citealp{Kongsamutetal2001})?\footnote{ \cite{NgaiPissarides2007} demonstrate that sectoral complementarity, combined with sector-biased productivity growth, drives resources reallocation away from sectors with relatively higher productivity growth towards those with lower productivity growth.
-In this paper, we take a stance on exogenous sectoral productivity and focus on the role of tariffs under sectoral complementarity.} Tariffs on manufacturing raise its relative price compared to agriculture and services.
+In addition to their conventional role in trade protection, how do tariffs interact with key drivers of structural change such as sectoral complementarity (\citealp{NgaiPissarides2007}) and nonhomothetic preferences (\citealp{Kongsamutetal2001})?
+Tariffs on manufacturing raise its relative price relative to agriculture and services.
 If sectoral goods are gross complements in consumption, the higher relative price of manufacturing may bias expenditure toward manufacturing and shift resources away from agriculture and services.
-On the other hand, tariffs generate government revenue and may raise overall income,\footnote{Following the current U.S. administration's tariff increases on nearly all products, the nation's gross tariff revenue (including certain other excise tax revenue) reached 68.9 billion USD during the first five months of 2025 (\citealp{Horsley2025}).
-This represents a 78 percent increase from the corresponding period in 2024 and accounts for 13 percent of corporate income tax revenue in the fiscal year 2024 (\citealp{Hernandez2025}).} shifting demand from less income-elastic sectors, such as agriculture and manufacturing, toward more income-elastic sectors like services.
-The two effects of tariffs on manufacturing---through changes in relative prices ({\it relative price effect}) and through changes in income ({\it income effect})---may work in opposite directions.
+On the other hand, tariffs generate government revenue, bring terms-of-trade gains, and may raise overall income.\footnote{Following the current U.S. administration's tariff increases on nearly all imports, U.S. tariff revenue rose sharply in fiscal year 2025, reaching about 210 billion USD, about 2.8 times its fiscal year 2024 level of about 76 billion USD (\citealp[pp.61--62]{USTreasury2026}).
+U.S. tariff revenue in 2025 was about 44 percent of its corporate income tax revenue and about five percent of its individual income tax revenue.} This shifts demand from less income-elastic sectors, such as agriculture and manufacturing, toward more income-elastic sectors, such as services.
+The two effects of tariffs on manufacturing---through changes in relative prices (\textit{relative price effect}) and through changes in income (\textit{income effect})---may work in opposite directions.